 Table of Contents

-If all goes as planned, the government’s Draft Model Tenancy Act may become a law after receiving the cabinet’s approval, by March 2021, housing secretary Durga Shanker Mishra has said.
-During the annual press conference of the ministry, Mishra said his ministry was likely to present the draft law to the union cabinet ‘in a month or so’, for its approval.
+In March 2021, housing secretary Durga Shanker Mishra had said that the Housing Ministry was likely to present the draft law to the union cabinet ‘in a month or so’, for its approval.

 “We have received no comments from some states (on the draft act).
 We are analysing the responses we have received from some other states.
 We are in the process and we should be taking the draft law to the union cabinet for approval, in a month or so.
 By March, it should be through,” the housing secretary said, during a press conference on January 11, 2021.